 Planks are among the best exercises for strengthening your core.
 But while planks can work wonders for your midsection, for some, because of the immense pressure placed on your two relatively small elbow joints from your body weight, they can result in sore elbows.

 Think about it: Instead of balancing on your hands and feet, a lot of your weight is going straight from your shoulders to your elbows, pressing them into the floor.
 And especially if you're not distributing some of your weight into your forearms, this puts a lot of pressure on your elbows.

 Fortunately, there are things you can do to ease this discomfort.
-Here are seven potential solutions from fitness experts.
+Here are seven potential tips for sore elbows when planking from fitness experts.

 1. Add Some Padding

 Your elbows are generally pretty bony without much natural padding surrounding the joint.
 That's why it can help to add some external cushioning between your elbows and the floor, says Grace Albin, Pilates and fitness instructor in Miami-Fort Lauderdale.
 "This is as simple as doubling up your mat, using a towel or a small blanket."

 2. Tweak Your Plank